Crushing the Myth of Late-Stage Capitalism

 In a democracy, solutions take the form of new political ideas, spread and improved through discourse and debate, and implemented through voting for representatives who enact policy.
 When representatives put bad policies in place, voters can push for those policies (and sometimes the representatives) to be removed and for new ones to be tried.

 In capitalism, solutions take the form of products, services, and employment arrangements created by entrepreneurs and employees that spread and improve through price signals, competition, purchasing, and employment decisions in the labor market.
-Companies usually get rapid feedback through reduced sales when ideas or products go wrong.
-They can then try new approaches or go out of business.

 Something counterintuitive but crucial to understanding both representative democracy and capitalism is that when they work well, they create more problems.
 This seems wrong because problems are bad, but when problems are solved, they tend to replace worse problems with not-as-bad problems, and in this way we make progress.
 When people solve problems, they also increase our shared store of general-purpose knowledge, which in turn creates better ideas, and so on.